Surgery – Unsuccessful Reconstructive Surgery

 Click here to begin your application for disability benefits.

 The procedure of reconstructive surgery is highly invasive and can be associated with significant risks; including infections, nerve damage, joint or spinal instability, or further degeneration.
 These procedures are not always 100% effective in relieving the symptoms they are intended to treat.
-When a reconstructive procedure fails to fix all or some of the symptoms it is intended to treat, it may be considered an unsuccessful reconstructive surgery.
+When a reconstructive procedure fails to fix all or some of the symptoms it is designed to address, it may be considered an unsuccessful reconstructive surgery.

 Premier Disability Services, LLC has extensive experience assisting claimants who have undergone an unsuccessful reconstructive surgery.
-If you have undergone a reconstructive surgery and you are continuing to experience symptoms that prevent you from working, please contact our office for a free evaluation of your claim.
+If you have suffered a reconstructive surgery and you are continuing to experience symptoms that prevent you from working, please contact our office for a free evaluation of your claim.